-Every once in a while you might come across a genuine brand cartridge that gives you trouble.
-If you have recently installed a genuine cartridge and an error machine pops on your printer’s display, take these steps to try and fix this issue:
+Every once in a while you might come across a new cartridge that gives you trouble.
+If you have recently installed a cartridge and an error machine pops on your printer’s display, take these steps to try and fix this issue:

 - Double check to ensure you removed protective seals.
 New cartridges come sealed at the ink nozzle to prevent the ink inside them from drying out.
 For some brands, a piece of tape with a tab will create this seal, for others, it’s a plastic piece.
 If you try to install a new cartridge into your printer without removing the seal, it may register the cartridge as installed but not allow ink to flow.